homeall/cloudflared/README.md

  ### Licence

-Distributed under the MIT license
+Distributed under the MIT license.
+See `LICENSE` for more information.